Humbly Homemade

 Knafeh is one of my favorite Middle Eastern desserts.
 And since both my father-in-law and I cannot digest dairy easily, I decided to make vegan knafeh!

-hand holding a slice of Vegan Knafeh on a silver serving knife
+A hand holding a slice of knafeh on a silver serving knife.

 Ingredients